anachronic/blog/sources/wiki/kubectl-cheatsheet.md

 ## Stuff I couldn't find 👇

 - creating a configmap from file
-- creating secrets from literals.
-This was always a serious pain in the ass.
-I should figure out a better way than `--from-literal`
 - 👆 use `opaque` secrets for general secrets (like db credentials).
 For container registries (like gitlab or ghcr.io see #secrets above)
 - everything about vcs and pvcs.
 I couldn't get myself to understand those in depth.